 C. Grandfather Clause: On the date this Collective Bargaining Agreement takes effect, employees with telework schedules that contain more Routine Telework than permitted by this Article shall be permitted to keep their schedules.
 However, if an employee benefitting from this section changes their schedule to one with fewer days of telework or AWS days, their new schedule will replace their grandfathered schedule.
 If an employee chooses to switch positions, the ability to retain their schedule will be at the discretion of their new supervisor and dependent on the responsibilities of the position.
 When a grandfathered employee requests to change the location of their Alternative Worksite, the Employer reserves the right to reject such locations that would increase costs to the Employer.

 Section 6 - Decision to Grant or Deny a Telework Request

 A. The supervisor's decision to grant or deny an employee's request for a Situational or Routine Telework arrangement will be based on the nature and content of the employee's job, whether the arrangement interferes with the Employer's ability to meet mission, staffing and workload requirements, and whether the employee's request is otherwise consistent with this article.

 B. A supervisor may deny a request for a particular telework schedule based on the business need to maintain minimum coverage requirements.

-D. The Employer may limit or exclude an otherwise eligible employee's participation in a telework arrangement if he or she:
+D. The Employer may limit or exclude an otherwise eligible employee's participation in a telework arrangement if they:

-1. is on a performance improvement plan (PIP) or has significant performance weaknesses previously communicated to the employee;
+1. are on a performance improvement plan (PIP) or have significant performance weaknesses previously communicated to the employee;

-2. has documented time or attendance issues previously communicated to the employee in the prior six (6) months;
+2. have documented time or attendance issues previously communicated to the employee in the prior six (6) months; or

-3. has received any disciplinary or adverse action in the preceding twelve (12) months;
+3. have received any disciplinary or adverse action in the preceding twelve (12) months.

 E. The Employer may suspend or terminate an employee's telework arrangement if the Employer finds that: